laicai168-forreal/travo/README.md

-# Welcome to Travo 👋
+# Welcome to Travo 👋 AI Powered Plan Helper

 We are having this idea to help all travellers to get a quick travel plan and schedule with the help of AI.
 Usually the user will just need to add the destinations and the date/time with a click of the the button "Get a plan" to generate a helpful schedule.
 All he needs to do next is to follow the schedule.
 This repository is created for frontend application.